FedeMatt/Optimization-for-Data-Science---exam-project/README.md

-# Optimization-for-Data-Science---project-exam
+# Optimization for Data Science - project exam
-copy of repository submitted for evaluation
+copy of the repository submitted for evaluation